Frank Merle (mathematician)

 Frank Merle (born 22 November 1962) is a French mathematician, specializing in partial differential equations and mathematical physics.

 Early life, education and career

 Frank Merle was born on 22 November 1962 in Marseille.
 After graduation from the École Normale Supérieure (ENS), Merle received in 1987 his Ph.D. from the University of Paris VI under Henri Berestycki with thesis Contributions a l'etude de certaines equations aux derivees partielles non lineaires de la physique mathematique.
 He became a researcher for CNRS at ENS.
-In 1989/90 he was an assistant professor at the Courant Institute of Mathematical Sciences of the University of New York.
+In 1989/90 he was an assistant professor at the Courant Institute of Mathematical Sciences at NYU.
 Since 1991 Merle has been a professor at the University of Cergy-Pontoise.
 From 1998 to 2003 he was a member of the Institut Universitaire de France.